The fastest drying performance coating you can buy

 Painted surfaces – abrade to remove any weak or loose paint and check remaining paint is well bonded.
 Watco Bio D can be used to remove grease and oil from painted surfaces.
 Watco Concroff is a very powerful degreaser for contaminated bare concrete, (do not use on a previously painted surface since it can soften paint).

-Application in low temperatures – if applying in cold conditions the mixed components should be used immediately, and ideally stored in a warm room at least 8 hours prior to use.
+Application in low temperatures – If applying in cold conditions the product should ideally be stored in a warm room at least 8 hours prior to use.
 Below 5°C it may be necessary to avoid processes which involve wetting the floor due to the difficulty in drying.
 A good sweep or mechanical brushing may be sufficient.
-The viscosity will be somewhat thicker at very low temperatures, reducing coverage a little.
-All surfaces must be -10°C or above and free from ice or water.
+The viscosity will be somewhat thicker at very low temperatures, reducing coverage a little

-Priming – is not usually required, but for open textured, or very porous high suction surfaces, such as sand and cement screed, use Watco Fastcoat Primer to ensure a uniform finish and to prevent air entrapment bubbles.
-Very smooth or power floated concrete should also be primed with Watco Fastcoat Primer.
+Priming – is not usually required, but for open textured, or very porous high suction surfaces, such as sand and cement screed, use Watco Polyaspartic Primer to ensure a uniform finish and to prevent air entrapment bubbles.

 Metal – remove any rust or flaking material by disc grinding or wire brushing.
 Apply the coating immediately after preparation to the clean metal surface.
 Grease or oil can be removed using Watco Bio D. Allow the metal to dry before coating.